-Regular non-residential one day retreats will be held at Sawtell Zendo and two sesshins (residential retreats) will be held at Yarrawarra Aboriginal Cultural Centre, in May and October.
+Regular non-residential one day retreats will be held at Sawtell Zendo and a two sesshins (residential retreats) will be held at Yarrawarra Aboriginal Cultural Centre, in May and October.

 Happy New Year!
 I am very excited about the program on offer for this year.
 Please check out the attached calendar.